Battery Recycling and Disposal

 battery-lithium-garbage-fire_02

-Following protocols, the ignited material was safely dumped on the street, put out by the fire department and quickly cleaned up aferwards.
+Following safety protocols, the ignited material was safely dumped on the street, extinguished by the fire department, and quickly cleaned up aferwards.

 Print-Your-Recycling-Guide